The Escape Artist got into trouble with Nice Guys last week…and this week I’ll probably be unintentionally irritating people with a drink problem.

 Today marks the start of Dry February where I’ve undertaken not to drink alcohol for one whole month.
 I’ve chosen February for obvious reasons.
 All I can say is thank God its not a leap year.

 How does alcohol relate to financial independence?
-Well, you can burn a small fortune on alcohol.
+Well, you can waste a fortune on alcohol.
 Thanks to taxation and high costs of the delivery mechanism, alcohol in pubs is ridiculously expensive.
 And in restaurants its even worse.
 If you order a £20 bottle of wine you’ll be getting something you could have got for say £5 in a supermarket.

 And then there are the second order effects: the kebabs, the taxis and the unwanted pregnancies….the costs can really add up.
 This is The Aggregation of Marginal Gains.
 Not to mention the effects on your health and vitality.
 Which I guess I did just mention.
 Drinking makes us fatter….and people that are over-weight get promoted less and get dead more.